A very demanding road to Gaisskarferner

 Gaisskarferner is a high mountain chairlift at an elevation of 3.168m (10,393ft) above the sea level, located in the Austrian state of Tyrol.
-It's one of the highest mountain roads of Europe.
+It's one of the highest roads of Europe.

 The road to the summit is extreme.
-Only 4x4.
+4x4 vehicles only.
 Do not travel this road in severe weather conditions.
 Avalanches, heavy snowfalls and landslides can occur anytime, being extremely dangerous due to frequent patches of ice.
 It’s a very demanding challenge.
 Impassable in winters, the road to the mountain station is gravel with some rocky sections.
 The road is broad and very solid and provides a tremendous and very steep challenge The climb is very tough and very steeply rising.
-Departing in Mutterberg, at an elevation of 1.700m above the sea level, the ascent is 10km.
+Departing from Mutterberg, at an elevation of 1.700m above the sea level, the ascent is 10km.
 Over this distance the elevation gain is 1.450m and the average gradient is 14.5%.
 Anyhow, the outline shows alternating flat passages and extremly steep parts with more than 20%.

 Pic: Alexander R